hyperledger-labs/perun-doc/source/concepts/protocols.rst

    From the above descriptions, it can be seen that sub-channels and virtual channels require **zero on-chain** interactions under normal circumstances.
-   On-chain interactions are required only when they do not agree on which state should be settled.
+   On-chain interactions are required only when the participants do not agree on which state should be settled.

-In the next section, protocols for corresponding to each of the four phases in the life cycle of a state channel are described.
+In the next section, protocols for each of the four phases in the life cycle of a state channel are described.